• HOME

 The Tidal Basin – Washington, DC

-He has been immortalized at The Thomas Jefferson Memorial, where his imposing statue stands overlooking the Tidal Basin.
+He has been immortalized at The Thomas Jefferson Memorial, where his imposing figure stands overlooking the Tidal Basin.

 =>Cost of Admission: FREE